What Is an Ad Server? Exploring the Key Role and Function of Ad Servers in Digital Advertising

-While supply side platforms allow and help publishers to sell the ad space available on their website or app, first-party ad servers have a pretty different purpose.
+While supply side platforms allow and help publishers sell the ad space available on their website or app, first-party ad servers have a different purpose.
 Thus, the supply-side ad servers allow publishers to serve ad campaigns on their websites.

 Basically, SSPs give publishers the opportunity to find suitable ads for their websites.
 But it is the first-party ad server that actually prepares and serves the ads on a publisher’s website.

 DoubleClick Campaign Manager is also called Campaign Manager 360 and was developed by a tech giant, Google.
 The platform currently is one of the most popular third-party ad servers and offers users an extremely user-friendly platform.
 DoubleClick Campaign Manager lets users launch and optimize new ad campaigns in real-time.

 Formerly known as Sizmek, Amazon Ad Server is one of the largest buy-side ad servers specially designed for professional marketers.
 With an overall experience of more than 15 years, Sizmek offers video ads, multi-channel online targeted advertising, and many useful features for worldwide advertisers, such as multiple users’ collaboration ability, 24/7 customer support, and many ways of optimizing a campaign.

 Founded more than ten years ago, Equativ (formerly Smart Ad Server) currently provides services for advertisers and publishers.
 Thus, Smart offers a first-party ad server as well as a third-party ad server.